node-red/node-red.github.io/docs/user-guide/editor/workspace/wires.md

 1. Select one or more wires
     1. To select a single wire, left click 1 wire.
-    1. To select multiple wires, left click 1 wire then while holding <kbd>ctrl/⌘</kbd>, click on the other wires.
+    1. To select multiple wires, left click 1 wire then while holding `Ctrl/Command`, click on the other wires.
-1. Press the <kbd>delete</kbd> key
+1. Press the `Delete` key

 #### Slicing wires
 You can also remove wires by slicing through them.
-You do this by holding the ctrl (or cmd) key, then dragging the mouse with the right-hand button pressed:
+You do this by pressing and holding the `Alt/Option` key, then dragging with the left-mouse button pressed:

 <div class="figure">
   <img src="../images/slicing-wires.gif" alt="">